Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 Once you activate it, every customer who orders on your website will receive this email.

 Well done!
-This is how you can design a custom WooCommerce order confirmation email that brings in repeat sales.
+This is how you can design a custom WooCommerce order confirmation email to drive repeat sales.

 How to Track Analytics for Order Confirmation Emails in WooCommerce?

-As mentioned earlier, with FunnelKit Automations, you can track the performance of all the order-related emails, including order confirmation/processing.
+With FunnelKit Automations, you can easily track the performance of all order-related emails, including order confirmation and processing order emails.

 6 Best Practices for Crafting Effective WooCommerce Order Confirmation Emails